-As executive assistant to SUNY Cortland President Erik J. Bitterbaum, Virginia Levine serves on the President's Cabinet and President's Council and implements special projects as assigned by the president.
+As chief of staff and vice president for policy and accreditation, Virginia Levine serves on the President's Cabinet and President's Council and implements special projects as assigned by the president.

 A native of Worcester, N.Y., she earned a bachelor's degree with honors in Spanish from SUNY Albany.
 Her master's degree and Ph.D., both in Spanish, are from Pennsylvania State University.

 Levine joined the College in 1988 as an assistant professor in the International Communications and Culture Department.
 She was promoted to associate professor in 1993.